Qasid-Ali/Qasid-Ali/README.md

-Hi, my name is Qasid Ali and I am a Software Engineering student at Riphah International University.
+<h2>Hi, my name is Qasid Ali and I am a Software Engineering student at Riphah International University.</h2>
 <hr/>